sdamico23/Car-Project/README.md

 1. HW7: Self driving using IR sensor, Manual mode using keyboard, track distance/speed using accelerometer
 2. HW9: Manual driving using keyboard (m1 mode), follow laser pointer (m2 mode)

+Demonstration videos can be found in the Demo_Videos directory.